Discover the Therapeutic Value of the Horse

-Horses can be naturally intimidating to many, since they are large and powerful.
-Therefore, this creates a natural opportunity for some to overcome fears and develop confidence.
-This can provide wonderful insight when dealing with other intimidating and challenging situations in life.
+While horses can be naturally intimidating to many (since they are large and powerful), this perception creates an opportunity for some to overcome fears and develop confidence.
+The experience can provide wonderful insights when dealing with other intimidating and challenging situations in life.

 Equine Assisted Psycho-therapy